roaldarbol/animovement/README.md

   - Optical mouse sensors, fixed configuration
   - [FicTrac](https://github.com/rjdmoore/fictrac)

-**If your favourite type of movement data is not currently supported, we would love to get a sample of your data to support it!** *At this point in time, we explicitly plan not to support GPS tracking data, as many other packages already exist for this purpose.*
+At this point in time, we explicitly plan not to support GPS tracking data, as many other packages already exist for this purpose.

 ## Contribute

+**If your favourite type of movement data is not currently supported, we would love to get a sample of your data to support it!**

 If you enjoy the package, please make sure to [cite it](#citation).
 If you find a bug, feel free to open an issue.